LuizaRusnac/CNN-LSTM-ThinkingOutLoud/README.md

 # Imaginary Speech Recognition Using a Convolutional Network with Long-Short Memory

 This repository contains code for various Convolutional Neural Network (CNN) architectures and feature extraction methods for EEG imaginary speech recognition.
-The code accompanies the paper titled [Imaginary Speech Recognition Using a Convolutional Network with Long-Short Memory](https://www.mdpi.com/2076-3417/12/22/11873), authored by [Ana-Luiza Rusnac, Ovidiu Grigore].
+The code accompanies the paper titled [Imaginary Speech Recognition Using a Convolutional Network with Long-Short Memory](https://www.mdpi.com/2076-3417/12/22/11873), authored by Ana-Luiza Rusnac, Ovidiu Grigore.

 ## Overview